Applying for Nafkah Idaah and Mutaah in a Muslim Divorce in Singapore

 - Order your ex-husband to perform up to 40 hours of unpaid community service.

-If you are not satisfied with the court’s decision, you can appeal to the High Court.
+If you are not satisfied with the court’s decision, you can appeal to the General Division of the High Court.
 This must be done within 14 days of the decision.
 You will also be required to provide a security of up to $3,000 for your ex-husband’s costs of appeal.

 Can I Still Claim Maintenance If I Divorced Outside of Singapore?